Caktus Builds the World’s Best Academic AI Model With Multimodal

 To preserve the resources, we decided against building a model from scratch and opted for fine-tuning a generic LLM on academic tasks and using academic data.
 This allowed us to directly target the biggest weakness of generalist models — poor performance on specialist tasks, caused by all-purpose training on unvetted web data.

 We aimed to mitigate these issues by improving upon Llama 2 (7B) in partnership with Cerebras and CORE.
-LLaMa-2 was primarily chosen because of its accuracy and relatively small size; Cerebras acted as our hardware partner; CORE was our dataset partner.
+LLaMa-2 was primarily chosen because of its accuracy and relatively small size; Cerebras acted as our hardware partner, and CORE was our dataset partner.

 Llama-2 (7B) Architecture